Fort Valley State University: Statistics

 Biography

-Walt Gilmore is a retired forward who played in the National Basketball Association (NBA).
+Walt Gilmore is an American former basketball player in the National Basketball Association (NBA).
 He was drafted in the second round of the 1970 NBA draft by the Portland Trail Blazers and would play one season with the team.

 7. Robert Jones